code-and-effect/effective_orders/README.md

 the above command will upgrade the order_items and subscriptions tables.

-If you have additional tables with a column `price` represented as a Decimal, they should also be converted.
+If you have additional tables with a column `price` represented as a Decimal, they should also be upgraded.

-To create a migration on the table `products` with a column of `price`:
+To upgrade, use this generator to create a migration on table `products` with column `price`:

 ```ruby
 bundle exec rails generate effective_orders:upgrade_price_column products price